 And, if you missed it, earlier this year we also launched a Health and Safety training course in New Zealand to meet the training requirements of retailers since new legislation came into effect April 4th.

 Because we love making things bigger and better for our users, you can bet that, if our users want more, we’ll give them more.

 We got really excited when we saw that fifteen percent of trainees wanted closed captions, because it’s actually a feature we’ve had available since 2013!

 Interestingly, the main reason for wanting closed captions on training videos had less to do with users who have English as a second language, or users who are hearing impaired, which is what we would have expected.

 The main reason trainees wanted closed captions was because quite often the machines they train on during work-hours has low quality volume, or the environment itself is too noisy.

 But, perhaps some of this can also be attributed to the auto-play feature launched by Facebook in 2014.
 Since it’s launch, content creators have been finding ways to make video content more engaging without sound.

 Retailers are also looking for a learning pathway, rather than a one-off training event.
 They’re eager to train and would like it to be on-going.

 This ties in with the twenty two percent of trainees who want more training, with thirteen percent of trainees wanting a clear learning pathway with opportunities for refresher courses.
 So, they’re wanting to learn new skills, and keep them up to date by being directed back to key sections of the training over longer periods of time.

-We’ve already started a bit of work on this project with our automated learning pathways, which you can (and should) find out more about, here.
+We’ve already started a bit of work on this project with our automated learning pathways.

 New question types